BobbyT432/TempleQuest/README.md

 Thanks to Keagen for making the trailer! https://www.youtube.com/watch?v=p0F573dvcco

+I'll build the game soon after I finish my semester and post the build here!

 # NOTE
 - Code is not yet merged to the master branch, to view the code switch to the **development** branch
 - Collisions are not **enabled** in the game, they were scrapped last minute in the main island